 “Whatever you like, it doesn’t need to be a palace, we aren’t there but to sleep.
 So many restaurants in Phoenix we won’t be doing room service much.
 It’s not like we’re going there to assassinate anyone.”

 “I’ll get us a Hampton or Embassy, rooms are reliable, the breakfast buffet acceptable, we didn’t eat lunch last time, we can explore new spots for dinner.”

 She’s having fun checking out restaurant possibilities, booking a couple of rooms, “Are we driving to Phoenix?”

 “No, call Blue Sky and get us scheduled, we’ll be driving the whole time we’re there.
 Any kind of car rental you want, Blue Sky will arrange that too.
-Fly in the day before class starts, out the day after we’re done.
+Fly in the day before class starts, out the day after.
 No reason to rush home and we can give one more restaurant a try.”

 The ride down I-5 is mostly nothing, ton of agriculture California is known for.
 It’s a six hour drive, four hundred miles, Zoe C falls asleep two hundred miles out.